SebastianJay/Wilderness/design/plot.md

 As an outdoorsman, Kipp is able to travel the world by foot, and he passes through a number of small settlements.
 He reaches a nexus from where he must venture more or less straight into the wasteland.
 One person will accompany him on the journey.

 _The gamer must have progressed with Lore at this point to make progress in this storyline._
-_The gamer will be placed on one of three paths, which is determined by progress with Lore._
+_The gamer will be placed on one of three paths, based on actions with Kipp._

 ---